rscarson/lavendeux-parser2/language-docs.md

 All the normal arithmetic operations (+, -, *, /, and %), as well as exponentiation (**) are supported by all the numeric types.
 The resulting type of an expression will be determined using the system described in `section 1.2`

-Lavendish also supports implicit muliplication; so the expressions `2 * x` and `2x` are equivalent to each other.

 You can also use addition for string, array, or object concatenation:
 ```lavendeux
 "hello" + " " + "world"